arnodel/golua/quotas.md

 #### `runtime.context()`

 Returns an object `ctx` representing the current context.
-This object cannot be mutated but gives useful information about the execution context.
+This object mostly cannot be mutated but gives useful information about the execution context.

 - `ctx.status` is the status of the context as a string, which can be:
   - `"live"` if this is the currently running context;